GDPR – Your Questions Answered

 Getting your head around GDPR?
 We answer your GDPR frequently asked questions (FAQ).

-Over the course of the last year, Really Simple Systems has run a series of live webinars on GDPR to help our customers prepare for the new EU legislation.
+Over the course of the last year, SpotlerCRM has run a series of live webinars on GDPR to help our customers prepare for the new EU legislation.

 Before you read any further we need to stress that we are not lawyers and are not qualified to give legal advice.
 Here we share some of our views and understanding on GDPR.